ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 The tool that you use needs to be compatible with {{site.data.keyword.postgresql}} 10 that is supported by {{site.data.keyword.ihsdbaas_postgresql_full}}.

-To enable verification of the server certificate during database connection, download the [certificate authority (CA)](#x2016383){: term} file from the **Manage** page on the service dashboard, and copy it to the appropriate directory.
+To enable verification of the server certificate during database connection, download the [certificate authority (CA)](#x2016383){: term} file from the **Overview** page on the service dashboard, and copy it to the appropriate directory.

+The CA file you download from the dashboard contains root and intermediate certificates, which are both required for certificate validation.
+{: note}

 #### Using psql shell
 {: #accessing-database-introduction-connect-psqlshell}